jruels/adv-ansible/labs/ansible-vault/ansible_vault_intro.md

 ## Tasks

-Log in to the control node as `ec2-user` and sudo to the `ansible` user.
+Log in to the control node and sudo to the `ansible` user.
  ```
  sudo su - ansible
  ```